Aliases: ABC31, EST90757, MLP2, MOAT-D, cMOAT2

-ABCC3, more commonly referred to as MRP3, is an ATP-dependent, unidirectional efflux transporter that plays a role in xenobiotic absorption, disposition, and distribution, as well as in multidrug resistance.
-MRP3 was first identified in the liver at the sinusoidal membrane, where it was shown to transport xenobiotics from the liver into the blood ; it is also expressed in a number of other tissues including the gastrointestinal tract (GIT).
-Typical substrates of MRP3 are organic anions such as bile acids and drug-glucuronide conjugates, including morphine-3-glucuronide and acetaminophen-glucuronide.
+ABCC3/MRP3 is an ATP-dependent, unidirectional efflux transporter that plays relatively inconspicuous yet important roles in the disposition of bilirubin and xenobiotics, in hepatocyte relief (especially in cholestatic conditions), and in multidrug resistance.
+MRP3 was first identified in the liver at the sinusoidal membrane, where it was shown to transport xenobiotics from the liver into the blood, but it is also expressed in other tissues including the gastrointestinal tract (GIT).
+Typical substrates of MRP3 are bile salts, as well as glucuronide conjugates of bilirubin and drugs.
 It also facilitates the oral absorption of conjugated forms of some dietary estrogens and antioxidants.
-It is up-regulated in instances of cholestasis and/or impaired MRP2 function, thus compensating for reduced biliary elimination of bilirubin.
-MRP3 is not specifically mentioned in the FDA or EMA regulatory guidances, probably because citations on DDIs are lacking.
-However, investigation may be indicated for some molecules, e.g. where active oral absorption is suspected, circulating glucuronide conjugates are observed, or changes in liver chemistry are noted.
+It is upregulated in cholestasis and/or conditions with impaired MRP2 function, thus compensating for reduced biliary elimination of bilirubin.
+In lack of reports on MRP3-mediated DDI, MRP3 is not specifically mentioned in the FDA or EMA regulatory guidances; however, investigation may be indicated for some molecules, e.g. where active oral absorption is suspected, circulating glucuronide conjugates are observed, or changes in liver chemistry are noted.

-In contrast to MRP2, BCRP, and MDR1, MRP3 is basolaterally expressed in polarized cells, which means that e.g. in the liver it effluxes its substrates into the blood rather than the bile, and it can facilitate absorption from the GIT.
-It is highly expressed in the liver (cholangiocytes and hepatocytes) and in enterocytes [3, 4], as well as in the adrenal gland, kidney, pancreas, placenta, and gallbladder, with lower expression in the lung, spleen, stomach, brain, and tonsils .
-In addition, MRP3 is overexpressed in some tumor types, and in the liver under conditions that result in cholestasis [6, 7].
+Unlike other efflux transporters such as MRP2, BCRP, or MDR1, MRP3 is basolaterally expressed in polarized cells; hence, in the liver it effluxes its substrates into the blood instead of the bile, and it can facilitate rather than hinder absorption of its substrates from the GIT.
+It is highly expressed in the liver – both in hepatocytes and cholangiocytes –, in enterocytes [1, 2], as well as in the adrenal gland, kidney, pancreas, placenta, and gallbladder, with lower expression in the lung, spleen, stomach, brain, and tonsils .
+In addition, MRP3 is overexpressed in some tumor types, and in the liver under cholestatic conditions [4, 5].
 Caco-2 cells, a widely used cell line derived from human colon adenocarcinoma cells, also express the MRP3 transporter at the basolateral membrane .

 Function, physiology, and clinically significant polymorphisms

-Inhibitors of MRP3 include tenofovir, indomethacin, furosemide, and probenecid, as well as non-nucleoside reverse transcriptase inhibitors (delavirdine, efavirenz, and nevirapine), and nucleoside reverse transcriptase inhibitors (emtricitabine and lamivudine).
-In in vitro studies, the highly potent and MRP-specific inhibitor MK571 is often used [16, 17].
+Known pharmacological inhibitors of MRP3 include tenofovir, indomethacin, furosemide, and probenecid, as well as non-nucleoside reverse transcriptase inhibitors (delavirdine, efavirenz, and nevirapine), and nucleoside reverse transcriptase inhibitors (emtricitabine and lamivudine).
+Fidaxomicin, suramin and dronedarone were predicted to inhibit MRP3 in an in silico screen of 1470 drugs, and model predictions were validated in a vesicular transport assay .
+In in vitro studies, the highly potent pan-MRP inhibitor MK571 is often used [19, 20].

-There is limited information on the clinical consequences of MRP3 genetic variants in humans.
-Sasaki et al. identified 61 genetic variants of MRP3 ; a few years later Bruhn and Cascorbi reported a somewhat higher figure, little over 100 .
+Over 100 genetic variants of MRP3 have been identified .
 Some polymorphisms showed high inter-ethnic variability, but none of the 27 non-synonymous coding SNPs had an allele frequency greater than 5% in any ethnic population.
-A PK study in 50 healthy individuals showed no association between genetic variants in the promoter region and changes in the PK of 4-methylumbelliferone glucuronide (4-MUG), an MRP3 substrate .
-Nonetheless, the A-189 allele of the AT regulatory polymorphism is associated with poor treatment responses in childhood acute lymphoblastic leukemia , and in another study small cell lung cancer patients carrying the ABCC3 -211T allele showed significantly worse progression-free survival.
-Finally, a transfected cell-based in vitro assessment of the functional consequences of several non-synonymous polymorphisms (R1381S, S346F, and S607N) in MRP3 indicated that these may be risk factors in the development of hepatotoxicity , but this has not been explored in vivo.
+A transfected cell-based in vitro assessment of the functional consequences of several non-synonymous polymorphisms (R1381S, S346F, and S607N) in MRP3 indicated that these may be risk factors in the development of hepatotoxicity , but this has not been explored in vivo.